FREE SHIPPING on orders of $85 or more

 During the Middle Ages, attempting to record a Gaelic name in English was a daunting task.
 Most names were spelt by scribes solely based on how it sounded, one's name could have been recorded many different ways during the life of its bearer.
 Numerous spelling variations were revealed in the search for the origin of the name Keeley family name.Variations found include Keily, Keiley, Keilly, Kiley, Kily, Kiely, Kieley, Keeley, Keely, Queally, Quealy, Quelly, O'Keily, O'Keilly, O'Kiely and many more.

-First found in County Waterford, where they held a family seat from very ancient times.
+First found in County Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster, where they held a family seat from very ancient times.
 They are of the ancient kingdom of Ossory (Osraighe), conjecturally descended from the Kings and gentry of Ossory, the progenitor of which was Conla, the second son of Breasal Breac, King of Leinster, and descended to Ceallach who was ancestor of Teige McGillpatrick.

 This web page shows only a small excerpt of our Keeley research.
 Another 469 words(34 lines of text) covering the years 1190, 1630, 1645, 1689, and 1863 are included under the topic Early Keeley History in all our PDF Extended History products.